 Health Indicator Report of Air Quality: Ozone

-NotesThese data include "exceptional events", such as high winds, fires, construction, fireworks, etc. [[br]] [[br]] Data are not available prior to 2011 because either there were no air monitors in the county or 8-hour averages were not collected.
+NotesThese data include "exceptional events", such as high winds, fires, construction, fireworks, etc. [[br]] [[br]] ^ ^**The estimate has been suppressed because 1) the relative standard error is greater than 50% or 2) the observed number of events is very small and not appropriate for publication.
+Data are not available prior to 2011 because either there were no air monitors in the county or 8-hour averages were not collected.

 Data SourceU.S.
 Environmental Protection Agency, Air Quality System (AQS)